On the darkest of nights, as Halloween approaches, the spirits of the underworld start seeping into our realm.

 His parents, while only getting brief screentime, also don’t get a good light shed on them.
 They’re mostly harmless, but then we see that his father refuses to show DJ any affection, fighting his wife against telling him he loves him before he leaves on a trip or giving him a hug goodbye.
 Then we get a completely serious implication that his mother wouldn’t care if she accidentally killed him.

-She believes she backed into DJ with the car and his father fully implies she wouldn’t care if it was.
+She believes she backed into DJ with the car, and his father fully implies she wouldn’t care if she did.